-Jeff Katzin is a doctoral student at the University of Pennsylvania.
+Jeff Katzin is a doctoral candidate at the University of Pennsylvania.
 From Cleveland, Ohio, he specializes in modern and contemporary art of the United States.
 He received a double BA in art history and government from Wesleyan University, where he wrote his senior honors essay on Barnett Newman’s Stations of the Cross series.
 He then earned an MA in art history from the University of Texas at Austin, where his master’s thesis covered Adolph Gottlieb’s career in painting.
 He has also obtained a certificate in Art Museum Studies from Smith College and completed internships at the Cleveland Museum of Art, the Blanton Museum of Art, and the Artists Archives of the Western Reserve.
-He is particularly concerned with abstract art and its capacities to convey political, philosophical, and personal meaning.
-Jeff’s research interests also range into photography, film, video, and video games.
-He is currently conducting research towards his dissertation on the abstract photography of Alvin Langdon Coburn, Henry Holmes Smith, Liz Deschenes, Wolfgang Tillmans, and others.
-He curated Sources of the Self at AUTOMAT in 2017 and will co-curate the spring 2018 show at FJORD.
+He is particularly interested in abstract art and its capacities to convey political, philosophical, and personal meaning.
+Jeff’s research also ranges into photography, film, video, and video games.
+He is currently conducting research towards his dissertation on the history and potential of abstract photography.
+Jeff curated Sources of the Self at AUTOMAT in 2017, co-curated Double Vision at FJORD in 2018 with Olivia Dudnik, and will co-curate the Incubation Series' fall 2018 show at High Tide with Emily Leifer.

 Isabelle Lynch is a doctoral student in Art History at the University of Pennsylvania where she is specializing in contemporary art.
 She studied Art History at McGill University in Montreal (MA in Art History) and at the University of Ottawa (BA in Philosophy and History and Theory of Art).
 Previously, she worked as a curatorial assistant at Vancouver’s The Polygon Gallery and at the Art Museum at the University of Toronto.
 She has also worked as an educator at McGill University, the National Gallery of Canada, and the Icelandic Art Center.
 Recently, she co-curated (with Sophie Lynch) the exhibition Blood, Sweat, Tears at the Art Gallery of Guelph and was the recipient of the the 2016 Middlebrook Prize for Young Canadian Curators.
 She co-curated Loose Ends in fall 2017 with Jessica Hough.